TonyRusher/Derivative/README.md

-# Derivator
+# Derivative calculator
-Java web application that derivates any given function.
+Java web application that derivates any given function, it doesnt simplify yet thought